Problems and Solutions when Cutting Honeycomb Cardboard

 FAQ

-Q: What types of knives are most commonly used for cutting cardboard?
+Q: What type of knives work best for cutting honeycomb material?